 The church survived the Swedish-Polish wars from the first half of the 17th century and was rebuilt in the Renaissance style in the second half of the century.
 At that time, the side aisles were caulted, the gables of the tower were built, and the presbytery and central nave were covered with decorated ceilings with scenes from the life of Christ and stylized floral ornaments.
 Despite the floods and fires of the town, the church survived without major losses until 1945, when it was significantly damaged during military operations.
 Its reconstruction was carried out in 1983-1988.

-The church was located in the north-west corner of the medieval town.
-At the end of the Middle Ages, it consisted of a three-aisle nave, originally planned as a hall one, with much smaller than originally assumed width of side aisles, a narrower but higher chancel on the eastern side and a three-story tower on the western side.
-The incorporation of the finished walls of the hall nave into the basilica form in the 16th century caused the necessity to use the upper parts of the existing nave pillars as elements of the external side aisles walls, which eventually resulted in a rather unusual structure.
+The church was situated in the north-west corner of the medieval town.
+At the end of the Middle Ages it consisted of a central nave with two aisles, originally planned in a hall form, with a much smaller than originally assumed width of the aisles (only 2 meters), a narrower but higher chancel on the eastern side, measuring 9.6 x 17.2 meters, a two-story sacristy and a three-story tower on the west side.
+The incorporation of the finished walls of the hall nave into the basilica form in the 16th century made it necessary to use the upper parts of the existing inter-nave pillars as elements of the external walls of the nave, which ultimately resulted in a rather unusual structure.

 Dzieje Świecia nad Wisłą i jego regionu, red.
 K.Jasiński, t.
 2, Warszawa 1980.